Eilat Ashkelon Pipeline Company

-The Eilat Ashkelon Pipeline Company (חברת קו צינור אילת אשקלון בע"מ (קצא”א), also known as the Europe Asia Pipeline Company and by the acronym EAPC) operates several crude petroleum and refined petroleum products pipelines in Israel, most notably the Eilat Ashkelon Pipeline – which transports crude oil across southern Israel, between the Red Sea and the Mediterranean Sea.
-The EAPC also operates two maritime oil terminals as well as oil storage depots in the country.
+The Eilat Ashkelon Pipeline Company (חברת קו צינור אילת אשקלון בע"מ (קצא"א), also known as the Europe Asia Pipeline Company and by the acronym EAPC) was a conglomerate of companies that operated several crude petroleum and refined petroleum products pipelines in Israel, most notably the Eilat–Ashkelon Pipeline – which transported crude oil across southern Israel, between the Red Sea and the Mediterranean Sea.
+The EAPC also operated two maritime oil terminals as well as oil storage depots in the country.
+The company operated under a franchise concession from 1968 to 2017, after which its activities were transferred to the Europe Asia Pipeline Company.

 The company was originally formed in 1968 as a 50/50% joint venture between Israel and Iran (during the Shah's rule) to transport crude oil shipped from Iran to Europe.
-However, Israel nationalized the company following the 1979 Iranian Revolution and the subsequent severing of relations between the two countries.
-In 2015, a Swiss court ordered Israel to pay Iran $1.1 billion in compensation for this, which it refused to do, arguing that this was prohibited by its Trading with the Enemy Act.
+However, Israel effectively nationalized the company following the 1979 Iranian Revolution and the subsequent severing of relations between the two countries.
+In 2015, a Swiss court ordered Israel to pay Iran $1.1 billion in compensation, which Israel refused to do, arguing that this was prohibited by its Trading with the Enemy Act.

-The services of the EAPC are: transporting crude oil and refined products, long term storage, crude oil blending, processing of liquefied petroleum gas, fuel oil, distillates and gas.
+The services of the EAPC included: transporting crude oil and refined products, long-term storage, crude oil blending, processing of liquefied petroleum gas, fuel oil, distillates and gas.

-Eilat Ashkelon Pipeline Company is one of Israel's most secretive companies.
+Eilat Ashkelon Pipeline Company was one of Israel's most secretive companies.
 According to the Financial Times, "EAPC has operated since its founding under a blanket state decree that shrouds its affairs in secrecy.
 Israel says the decree was issued for reasons relating to national security."